-Based in New York, Chuck Graef was born at the opposite end of the country in Spokane, surrounded by the mountains and wheat fields of eastern Washington, and began composing at the age of 6.
-After high school he spent a couple of years living in New Orleans’ Marigny neighborhood while working on riverboats and soaking up the music of Professor Longhair, the Meters, and Clifton Chenier, before moving to New York to attend Columbia University.
+Based in New York, Chuck Graef was born in Spokane, surrounded by the mountains and wheat fields of eastern Washington, and began composing at the age of 6.
+After high school he spent a couple of years living in New Orleans’ Marigny neighborhood while working on riverboats, before moving to New York to attend Columbia University.

-During the 90s while composing and performing in various collaborations he made conceptual art in the forms of audio/video/sculpture pieces that were shown in downtown New York galleries, as well as a whopping large outdoor sculpture called “Cloverleaf Interchange” installed in Empire Fulton Ferry Park under the Brooklyn Bridge.
-He performed at Cucaracha Warehouse Theater, and wrote and co-directed a play that was presented by downtown theater legend Richard Foreman’s Ontological Theater.
+During the 90s while composing and performing in various collaborations he made conceptual audio/video/sculpture pieces that were shown in downtown New York galleries, as well as a large steel outdoor sculpture called “Cloverleaf Interchange” installed under the Brooklyn Bridge.
+He performed at Cucaracha Warehouse Theater, and wrote and co-directed a play at downtown theater legend Richard Foreman’s Ontological Theater.